garybernhardt/readygo/README.md

 * Move as much as possible into `before` and `after` blocks.
 Generally, the `go` block should be a single method call.
-This ensure that you're benchmarking only one thing.
+This ensures that you're benchmarking only one thing.

 ## Garbage Collector Benchmarks